ttodd1217/pdc/README.md

 → **[📑 Complete SFTP Documentation](./README_SFTP_SETUP.md)** - Everything you need to know

+Note: SFTP keypair automation — The Terraform configuration can now generate and register an ED25519 keypair for the SFTP EC2 instance (Terraform `tls` provider + `aws_key_pair`).
+The private key will be written to `terraform/pdc-sftp-server-key.pem` and is stored in the Terraform state (sensitive).
+If you prefer to manage keys manually, the old manual commands (`ssh-keygen` + `aws ec2 import-key-pair`) are still supported and described in `QUICK_SFTP_START.md`.

 ## �📋 Table of Contents

 - [SFTP Setup](#sftp-server-setup) ← **Start here if new!**